People search online for writing tips because they want to improve their writing.

 Writers ought to make it as easy as possible for readers to understand our writing.
 Readers shouldn’t have to take even a split second to determine whether what we typed is what we meant.
 The responsibility for getting it right is ours, not there’s, um–ours, not theirs.

-So writers, if you don’t thoroughly understand the various parts of speech and how to choose the correct word, study and learn it.
+So writers, if you don’t thoroughly understand the various parts of speech and how to choose the correct word, study and learn some basic grammar.
 And if you do, proofread!
+Otherwise, you may give me more fun with homonyms and see your gaffe in a future post on misused pears.Google+